Azure/Industrial-IoT/README.md

                                        Default: 10
               --mq, --monitoreditemqueuecapacity=VALUE
-                                     specify how many notifications of monitored items could be stored in the internal queue, if the data could not be sent quick enough to IoTHub
+                                     specify how many notifications of monitored items can be stored in the internal queue, if the data can not be sent quick enough to IoTHub
                                        Min: 1024
                                        Default: 8192
               --di, --diagnosticsinterval=VALUE